 So, this is the second of my three blogs about new year resolutions.
 And again there is homework.
 Thinking about your list of things that went well last year, now add a further list of things you are really good at.
 Things like being organised, attention to detail, influencing people.
 That sort of thing.
 Again, don’t think at all about the stuff you aren’t good at.
 We will get to that in the next blog!

-New years resolutions don’t work.
-Almost none of the resolutions being made tonight will actually be carried out.
-But all is not lost – there are things you can do so you can make real change to your life this coming year.
+New years resolutions don’t work with study after study telling us what we all know: almost none of our resolutions will be fulfilled.
+But all is not lost – there are things you can do so you can make real positive change to your life this coming year.

 There is a value to this dark time of year when it is possible to reflect on what has happened over the past 12 months and when we want to do for the next.
 However it is pretty clear that almost no New Year Resolutions actually succeed.
 As always there isn’t one simple reason for this.
 Although here is a pretty good one: you get carried away.
 You are partying, you are surrounded by people intent on having a good time, you maybe have a few drinks more than usual.
 This means you are in a very bad frame of mind to make a rational decision about anything still less what you are going to focus your energy on for the next year.
 The same result comes if you aren’t partying but sitting at home reflecting – even if you feel perfectly happy about the end of one year and beginning of a new on.
 This time of year can be joyful, exciting but also perhaps the darkness of the evenings in western Europe can be depressing (literally).
 So you are in the season of emotional swings and roundabouts.

 So, the first for now.
-Do this when ever you decide you are ready to set out what you really want to do this year.
+Do this when ever you decide you are ready to set out what you really want to do this year – it doesn’t have to be New Years Eve.
 This is particularly useful you are feeling a bit down about the challenges of the past year but also can be helpful if you are feeling optimistic.
-I want you to get a piece of paper and draw a line down the middle (I have done this for you and you can download the form I have created for you attached to this blog).
+I want you to get a piece of paper and draw a line down the middle1.
 Across the top write these words:

 and the left column put the header “work” and the right “personal”